hugomflavio/actel/cran-comments.md

 they do not write into the file system.
 It is now up to the user to save the output with the correct name (this is explained in the vignettes).

+* The functions exampleWorkspace, createWorkspace are explicitly intended to write supporting files.
+I have expanded the functions' documentation to make it clear that files will be written and included a request for additional confirmation from the user when files/folders with the same name already exist.

 * Removed markup from the package description